 June 9, 2024

-This site contains affiliate links.
-I may receive a small commission for purchases made through these links however, this has no impact on the integrity of my reviews.
+This site contains affiliate links, which means I may earn a small commission if you make a purchase through them (which will likely go towards overpriced airport wine or buying my dog more unnecessary toys).
+However, none of that impacts the integrity of my reviews.
 All thoughts and opinions are my own.

 There are two things you really need to be aware of when deciding on the best time to visit Hanoi.
 The first is the temperature; in its hottest months, the thermometer frequently hits the high 80-100s°F (30-40s°C) which can make anything other than hiding in your air-conditioned hotel room very challenging.
 The other is rainfall.
 Hanoi and all of Vietnam experience intense monsoon seasons, which can see rapid and dramatic downpours.
-You can certainly still visit during these times (and indeed it can be the cheapest time to go), but it’s best to expect to get wet.
+You can certainly still visit during these times (and indeed it can be the cheapest time to go), but itâs best to expect to get wet.

-Good thing umbrellas in Vietnam are relatively cheap so you’ll still likely be able to protect yourself in case you forget to pack one!
+Good thing umbrellas in Vietnam are relatively cheap so youâll still likely be able to protect yourself in case you forget to pack one!

-Vietnam’s summer season lasts from May to August and is when temperatures generally hit their hottest.
+Vietnamâs summer season lasts from May to August and is when temperatures generally hit their hottest.
 Accompanied with sweltering humidity, it can be challenging to venture out in the hottest part of the day.

 Spring from March to April and autumn from September to November offer the most pleasant temperatures for sightseeing, generally hovering around the mid-70s°F which is basically shorts and t-shirt weather without the extreme heat of summer.
 I visited this past April and the weather was bearable.
 It was in the high 80s °F to low 90s °F but I was just happy to be far away from the chill of San Francisco.

 Winter in Hanoi, lasting from December to February, can get surprisingly chilly, with temperatures sometimes dropping into single figures.
-Fine for sightseeing in Hanoi, but if you’re looking to cruise nearby Halong Bay, or embark on a moped trip to the Ha Giang Loop, I recommend one of the shoulder seasons instead.
+Fine for sightseeing in Hanoi, but if youâre looking to cruise nearby Halong Bay, or embark on a moped trip to the Ha Giang Loop, I recommend one of the shoulder seasons instead.

-Hanoi’s rainy season lasts from May to September, with June through August typically the wettest months.
+Hanoiâs rainy season lasts from May to September, with June through August typically the wettest months.
 Heavy showers and flooding can make more rural parts of north Vietnam impassable, but this is rarely a problem in Hanoi.
 Travelers generally prefer visiting during the dry season, from October to April.
 There is significantly less rainfall during this period, as well as clear skies that are ideal for sightseeing.

-So, you’ve settled on when to visit Hanoi, but how are you going to fill your 3-day Hanoi itinerary when you arrive?
-I’ve put together a list of some of the must-visit attractions and things to do in Hanoi, so you can start planning your trip.
+So, youâve settled on when to visit Hanoi, but what are all the things you want to do in Hanoi for 3 days?
+The answer is A LOT.
+Thereâs a lot to do in Hanoi is 3 days!
+Which is why Iâve put together a list of some of the must-visit attractions and things to do in Hanoi, so you can start getting your stomach ready for pho and your brain ready for some history and culture!

 This large freshwater lake is located in the heart of Hanoi and is something of a focal point for the city.
-Also known as the ‘Emerald Lake’ due to its green color, it is located in the city’s Old Quarter and the area surrounding the lake is often filled with entertainers, public Tai Chi sessions and locals and travelers alike mooching around the area.
+Also known as the âEmerald Lakeâ due to its green color, it is located in the cityâs Old Quarter and the area surrounding the lake is often filled with entertainers, public Tai Chi sessions and locals and travelers alike mooching around the area.

-Many of the city’s best restaurants, shops and bars are in the vicinity, and there is a temple dedicated to General Tran Huang Do, who fought off the Mongols in the 13th century.
+Many of the cityâs best restaurants, shops and bars are in the vicinity, and there is a temple dedicated to General Tran Huang Do, who fought off the Mongols in the 13th century.

-Vietnam’s coffee culture is second to none, largely down to its long period of French colonial influence.
-In Hanoi, one of the best places to enjoy a traditional Vietnamese coffee is at Note Coffee, a somewhat narrow multi-story café located just a short walk from the Old Quarter.
+Vietnamâs coffee culture is second to none, largely down to its long period of French colonial influence.
+In Hanoi, one of the best places to enjoy a traditional Vietnamese coffee is at Note Coffee, a somewhat narrow multi-story cafĂ© located just a short walk from the Old Quarter.

 The idea is simple, any guest at the café can write whatever they like down on a post it note and stick it on the walls of the establishment.
 Handwritten notes from travelers all across the globe, all of whom were once sat where you are right now!

 Ps.
-If you’re thinking this is a tourist trap with rubbish, overpriced coffee, think again – it’s often labeled as one of the best coffee shops in Hanoi!
+If youâre thinking this is a tourist trap with rubbish, overpriced coffee, think again â itâs often labeled as one of the best coffee shops in Hanoi!
 I literally spent HOURS in here reading all the beautiful notes from folks around the world.

-For any foodies looking to get to the heart of Hanoi’s cuisine, a dedicated food tour can make for a great day (or evening) as part of your itinerary.
-Led by a knowledgeable local guide, a good Hanoi food tour will take you to the city’s best and most vibrant markets, street food stalls and hidden gems in the Old Quarter and beyond.
+For any foodies looking to get to the heart of Hanoiâs cuisine, a dedicated food tour can make for a great day (or evening) as part of your itinerary.
+Led by a knowledgeable local guide, a good Hanoi food tour will take you to the cityâs best and most vibrant markets, street food stalls and hidden gems in the Old Quarter and beyond.
 You will get to sample a range of iconic dishes such as pho and banh mi, as well as drinks like egg coffee, all in the best possible establishments!

 My dad and I managed to snag some last minute tickets from GetYourGuide and were super pleased with our experience!
 For only $40 total, we got to see Train Street at night (more on that below) and left super full.
 I highly recommend booking this tour if you enjoy food and/or are maybe traveling solo and want to meet other folks who enjoy food!